ruby/www.ruby-lang.org/en/installation/index.md

 {: #rvm}

 RVM allows you to install and manage multiple installations of Ruby on your system.
-It is only available for OS X, Linux, or other UNIX-like operating systems.
+It is available for OS X, Linux, or other UNIX-like operating systems.

 For the latest instructions on installing RVM, check out the